Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Additional Ablation Studies

-Table~\ref{tab:supp:xlm_layer} and Table~\ref{tab:supp:mbert_layer} compare different choice of hyper-parameters.
-The best output layer for mBERT and XLM-R is the 12-th layer.
-While output layer does not affect English$\rightarrow$video search significantly, it greatly affects the zero-shot cross-lingual transfer performance.
+\paragraph{Choice of Output Layers} Table~\ref{tab:supp:xlm_layer} and Table~\ref{tab:supp:mbert_layer} compare different choices of output layer and layers to freeze in multilingual Transformers.
+Our results suggest that the best output layer for mBERT and XLM-R is the 12-th layer.
+Surprisingly, while output layer does not affect English$\rightarrow$video search significantly, it greatly affects the zero-shot cross-lingual transfer performance of video-text models.
 For both XLM-R and mBERT, the performance degrade significantly if fine-tuning all layers.

-Meanwhile, we also observe that when freezing all layers (\ie~using the pre-extracted contextualized multilingual embeddings) does not lead to satisfactory results.
+\paragraph{Choice of Layers to Freeze} Similar to output layers, the choice of frozen layers greatly affects cross-lingual transferability.
+For both mBERT and XLM-R, it is desirable to freeze part of the lower layers and make the top-3 layers trainable for video-text models.
+We observe that when freezing all layers (\ie, using the pre-extracted contextual multilingual embeddings) does not lead to satisfactory results.
 For mBERT, R@1 drops from $19.9$ to $18.9$ in English$\rightarrow$video search and $11.1$ to $9.8$ in German$\rightarrow$video search.
 For XLM-R, R@1 drops from $21.0$ to $18.9$ in English$\rightarrow$video search and $16.3$ to $14.1$ in German$\rightarrow$video search.
-These results imply that text-only contextualized multilingual embeddings along are likely to be infeasible to be applied to vision-language tasks without proper fine-tuning.
+These results imply that text-only contextual multilingual embeddings along are likely to be infeasible to be applied to vision-language tasks without proper fine-tuning.

-An important tendency is that the best English$\rightarrow$video search performance corresponds to the best German$\rightarrow$video performance.
+An important observation is that the best English$\rightarrow$video search performance corresponds to the best German$\rightarrow$video performance.
 This trend implies that for model selection, the configuration for the best English$\rightarrow$video model usually translates to the best configuration for (zero-shot) cross-lingual model.
 This shared trend justifies the English$\rightarrow$video ablation studies in the original paper.
 Note that we utilize the best English$\rightarrow$video for all (zero-shot) cross-lingual experiment in our experiment section.

 For multilingual text$\rightarrow$video search, the best configuration we found in our experiments is to output the 12-th layer and freeze the layers below 9 for both mBERT and XLM-R.